etombini/git-wip/README.md

   remotes/origin/wip-1492044696
 ```

-Note: all previous WIP (`remotes/origin/wip-... `) stored on the server are deleted
+Note: all previous WIP (`remotes/origin/wip-... `) stored on the remote server are deleted, local WIP is kept to allow rebasing.

 ## Getting Last Version Of Work In Progress